emiapwil/alto-draft/src/design.md

 The information map has many similarities with the cost map.
 Instead of providing only the "cost" between endpoints, it is extended to publish generic network information for both endpoint/node pairs and links.
-It is notable that there are no distinction between attributes and statistics, where the former represent the essence and configurations of the object that should seldom change while the latter represent the dynamic running state of a network.
-However, an ALTO server can provide such indications in the corresponding information specifications.
+It is notable that there are no explicit distinctions between attributes and statistics, where the former represent the essence and configurations of the object that should seldom change while the latter represent the dynamic running state of a network.
+However, an ALTO server can provide such indications in the corresponding specifications.

 Due to timing issues, the filtering on the information map is not described in